mfsyahrz/bareksaproject/readme.md

 # bareksa project

-microservice prototype that can perform simple CRUD for news and tags built on top of Go, PostgreSQL and Redis.
+simple CRUD APIs for news and tags built on top of Go, PostgreSQL and Redis.

 ## Features